What drew you to Abbey Road and specifically the Modern Civilization program? What were you looking to get out of this experience?

 Can you list a favorite memory or an activity highlight from each city?

-Berlin – Bike tour, Jewish History Museum, DDR Museum, Museum Isle Prague – Free time with friends, view from clock tower, Trdlo Salzburg – Visit to Lake District, Tricking Fountains, Bike Ride Vienna – Schoenbrunn, the Hofburg, Spanish Riding School
+Berlin – Bike tour, Jewish History Museum, DDR Museum, Museum Isle Prague – Free time with friends, view from the clock tower, Trdlo Salzburg – Visit to Lake District, Tricking Fountains, Bike Ride Vienna – Schoenbrunn, the Hofburg, Spanish Riding School

 What was your favorite city on the program and why?